kheller18/data-structures-algorithms/questions/AWS.md

     + These routines are able to operate on their own or make use of other data sources like Amazon S3 buckets or DynamoDB tables.
 Either way, they are versatile.
 The most popular kind of serverless application is called a function.

 98. What exactly is the Lambda architecture of AWS?
-    + Lambda architecture, which is part of Amazon Web Services (AWS), is a software platform that does away with the requirement for servers (AWS).
+    + `Lambda architecture`: a software platform that does away with the requirement for servers (AWS).
 Users upload to AWS Lambda what are known as functions, which are miniature, self-contained applications that are created in one of the supported programming languages and runtimes.
 The service is then responsible for running these functions.
     ![architecture](../images/aws/lambda_architecture.png)
     + AWS Lambda is a common choice among developers when it comes to hosting code for serverless apps.
 In most cases, a complete Serverless stack will have the following components:
       + computer-based service; service delivered by a computer